LukeGus/Termix-Docs/docs/oidc.md

 ### Multiple OIDC Providers
 Currently, Termix supports one OIDC provider at a time.
 To switch providers, update the configuration with the new provider's details.

+## Support

+If you need help or want to request a feature with Termix, visit the [Issues](https://github.com/Termix-SSH/Support/issues) page, log in, and press `New Issue`.
+Please be as detailed as possible in your issue, preferably written in English.
+You can also join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel, however, response times may be longer.